amnn/typed-geomlab-report/report.md

 \section{Background}\label{sec:bg}

 In this project we use a subset of \textit{GeomLab} as our source language.
-This subset is a strict, dynamically typed, functional language offering a rich set of features such as higher-order functions, pattern matching with guards, operator sectioning, list comprehensions and ranges.
-We choose this language as it represents a compelling middle-ground between the $\lambda$ calculus, and most popular functional languages in use today, the implication being that if our techniques are applicable in this setting, with minimal effort we may move in either direction to serve both theory and practise.
+A strict, dynamically typed, functional language offering a rich set of features such as higher-order functions, pattern matching with guards, operator sectioning, list comprehensions and ranges.
+We chose it as a compelling middle-ground between the $\lambda$ calculus, and most popular functional languages in use today, the implication being that if our techniques are applicable in this setting, with minimal effort we may move in either direction to serve both theory and practise.
 A full exposition of the syntax is available in Appendix\ \ref{app:lang}.

 \subsection{Parsing}